Queuni/Match3-Core/README.md

 - Support config reload without restart via SIGHUP or file watch

 - Clean up the deprecated alias and point callers to the new name

+- Fix the test that was flaky due to reliance on system time